jhawe/archs4-loader/README.md

 Furthermore, simple diagnostic plots are created for the extracted data.

 ## Snakemake
-We now moved to a [Snakemake]() based approach get the workflow fully automated.
+We now moved to a [Snakemake]() based approach in order to get the workflow fully automated.
-Currently, most of the pipeline can be called by executing the following code:
+Currently, most of the pipeline can be called by executing the following line of code in the root directory of the project:

 ```{bash}
 snakemake results/downloads/{your_keywords}/design.tsv